 What will it take to get this right?

 Science isn’t just about innovation– it’s about responsible innovation.

-Design algorithms thoughtfully, and you’ll have a potent weapon to fight discrimination.
+Design AI thoughtfully, and you’ll have a potent weapon to fight discrimination.
 Research has shown that even relatively simple algorithms can outperform humans by roughly 50% when it comes to spotting genuinely qualified candidates.

 Yes, technological change is anxiety-provoking, and rightfully so.
 But the simple truth is this: the status quo is unacceptable.
 In today’s hiring market, a black candidate is 36% less likely to get a call-back for an interview than an equally qualified white counterpart – a figure that has remained unchanged since the 1980s.

 Reprogramming a human to avoid biases in decision-making is unlikely to work – studies show that diversity training is largely counterproductive.
 But programming an algorithm to avoid bias in AI?
 Globally workable and proven effective.
 After all, that’s what machine learning was built for.